 Description

-The tour sequence can vary and guests should be aware of international road signs.
-You must be fit and able to cycle approximately 3 hours over flat surfaces.
+It is important to always follow the bike monitor’s recommendations during the tour.
+The bike monitor will lead the group throughout the ride, and each guest is responsible for their own safety and for being aware of international road signs.
+Guests must be fit and able to cycle for approximately three hours over flat surfaces.
+Children under the age of 16 must be accompanied by a parent.
+The tour sequence may vary slightly depending on conditions.
 This Yachting Land Adventure must be booked 48 Hours (2 days) prior to arrival in the port to confirm its operation during your voyage.
 Please book on the Seadream.com website, or onboard, early to avoid disappointment.
 A minimum participation is required to operate all Yachting Land Adventures, and some may have limited capacity.
 All adventures in the SeaDream Yachting Land Adventures program are subject to change.
 Final departure times will be published on-board.

 Duration